Islandora/islandora_newspaper_batch/README.md

 This module extends the Islandora batch framework so as to provide a Drush and GUI option to add newspaper issues and pages to an existing newspaper object.

-The ingest is a two-step process:
+The ingest is a three-step process:

+* Create the "parent" to act as a container for the newpaper to ingest into
 * Preprocessing: The data is scanned and a number of entries are created in the Drupal database.
 There is minimal processing done at this point, so preprocessing can be completed outside of a batch process.